What Is EVS?

 Differences Among EVS, SFS, and OBS

-There are currently three types of storage available for you to choose from: EVS, Scalable File Service (SFS), and Object Storage Service (OBS).
-See their differences in the following table.
+There are three types of storage available for you to choose from: EVS, Scalable File Service (SFS), and Object Storage Service (OBS).
+Their differences are described in the following table.

 Table 2 Differences among EVS, SFS, and OBS